n3554/n3554/n3554_a_parallel_algorithms_library.2.novel.md

            InputIterator first, InputIterator last);
 ```

-1. *Effects:* The algorithm's execution is parallelized as determined by `exec`.
+1. *Effects:* The second algorithm's execution is parallelized as determined by `exec`.

 2. *Returns:* The result of the sum `T(0) + *iter_0 + *iter_1 + *iter_2 + ... ` for every iterator `iter_i` in the range `[first,last)`.